AddleseeHQ/mp-llm-demo-prompts/README.md

-# EACL2024-demo-prompts
+# mp-llm-demo-prompts
-This repo contains the prompts used in the EACL 2024 demo paper (under review as a non-anonymous submission).
+This repo contains the prompts used in a demo paper (under review as a non-anonymous submission).
 We will link the paper here if accepted.
-A video of the demo can be fount [on Youtube](https://www.youtube.com/watch?v=6A0N_afzNa8).
+A video of the demo can be found here soon.

 The architecture of our system:
 ![The architecture of our multi-party SDS](./images/ari-system-cropped.png)